Here's How to Determine Offer Price When Buying a Home

 Have your Realtor pull a list of comparable homes on the market in real-time.
-Consider those that have recently sold and those that are under contract and pending.
-Even though this will not tell you the agreed-upon selling price, it will show you how fast homes are selling in your area of interest and price range.
-If there are few homes available to purchase, you can conclude the market is competitive, and there may be other offers and a bidding war.
+Consider those that have recently sold and those under contract and pending.
+Even though this will not tell you the agreed-upon selling price, it will show how fast homes are selling in your area of interest and price range.
+If few homes are available to purchase, you can conclude the market is competitive, and there may be other offers and a bidding war.

 Remember, if you fell in love with this home, chances are others did too!
-Securing a deal under these circumstances may require you offer a price on the high end of the range even if it is above asking price.
+Securing a deal under these circumstances may require you to offer a price on the high end of the range, even if it is above the asking price.
 The general rule, if it is a seller’s market, you should expect to move quickly and make an offer on the high end of the price range.
-If it is a buyers market offering a price on the low end of the spectrum might be enough for an opening bid.
+If a buyer's market offers a price on the low end of the spectrum might be enough for an opening bid.

 Condition of the Property

-The condition of the home you want to buy has a strong influence on the price.
-If it in move-in condition with an updated kitchen and bath, expect there will be other offers so come out with your best opening bid.
+The condition of the home you want to buy strongly influences the price.
+If it is in move-in condition with an updated kitchen and bath, expect there will be other offers, so come out with your best opening bid.
 You may not get a second chance.